macCesar/color-shades/README.md

 > purgetss color-module
 ```

-It will generate the `purgetss.colors.js` file in `./app/lib` folder, with all the colors defined in your `config.js` file.
+It will generate the `purgetss.colors.js` file in `./app/lib` folder, with all the colors from your `config.js` file.